Unisergius/llm_langchain_workshop/README.md

 We then only have to do a simple module for the LLM we want to use and easily replace that module whenever needed.

 Next in line we're going to do a simple chat app that you can execute in your shell.
 Go to the chatapp folder and open the README.md inside of it.

+NOTE: We're using Legacy chains in these examples.
+You can also use [LECL Chains](https://python.langchain.com/docs/expression_language/)